louis-zhao101/Housing-Market-Analysis-in-Tableau/README.md

 # Housing-Market-Analysis-in-Tableau
-Final for an upper division management course at UCLA.
-Uses Tableau to construct analysis and visualizations for 2010 US Census Data.
+Final for MGMT 180, an upper division Management course at UCLA.
+Uses Tableau to construct analysis and visualizations for 2015 US Census Data.